 Tips for First Time Visitors to Orlando FL

-- If you’re visiting between late May to mid-October, then be prepared for a bit of rain every day.
-The rain doesn’t usually last, but be prepared with a lightweight rain jacket (hers + his).
+• If you’re visiting between late May to mid-October, then be prepared for a bit of rain every day.
+The rain doesn’t usually last, but be prepared with a lightweight rain jacket.
 It’s good to have handy even not during the rainy season.

-- It gets hot!
-Be prepared with water (we love this reusable water bottle that folds up when we don’t need it) and sunblock.
+• It gets hot!
+Be prepared with water (these are our favorite travel water bottles.
+We love this reusable water bottle that folds up when we don’t need it) and sunblock.

 Did we miss anything?
 What would your ideal trip to Orlando include?